gohugoio/hugo/content/developer-tools/syntax-highlighting.md

 ```
 ````

-### Disclaimers
+{{% note "Disclaimers on Pygments" %}}
 * Pygments is relatively slow and _causes a performance hit when building your site_, but Hugo has been designed to cache the results to disk.
 * The caching can be turned off by setting the `--ignoreCache` flag to `true`.
- * Languages available depends on your Pygments installation.
+* The languages available for highlighting depend on your Pygments installation.
+{{% /note %}}

-## Client-side
+## Client-side Syntax Highlighting

-Alternatively, code highlighting can be done in client-side JavaScript.
+Alternatively, code highlighting can be applied to your code blocks in client-side JavaScript.

 Client-side syntax highlighting is very simple to add.
 You'll need to pick a library and a corresponding theme.
 Some popular libraries are: